 Diplomacy has probably existed for as long as civilisation has.
 The easiest way to understand it is to start by seeing it as a system of structured communication between two or more parties.
 Records of regular contact via envoys travelling between neighbouring civilisations date back at least 2500 years.
 They lacked many of the characteristics and commonalities of modern diplomacy such as embassies, international law and professional diplomatic services.
-Yet, it should be underlined that political communicate during peacetime, and have established a wide range of practices for doing so.
+Yet, it should be underlined that political communities, however they may have been organised, have usually found ways to communicate during peacetime, and have established a wide range of practices for doing so.
 The benefits are clear when you consider that diplomacy can promote exchanges that enhance trade, culture, wealth and knowledge.